Who we are

 Withdrawing consent using your information – Where we use your personal information with your consent you may withdraw that consent at any time and we will stop using your personal information for the purpose(s) for which consent was given.

 Please contact us in any of the ways set out in the Contact information and further advice section if you wish to exercise any of these rights.
+We will endeavour to respond to all legitimate requests within one month.
+Occasionally it could take us longer than a month if your request is particularly complex or you have made a number of requests.
+In this case, we will notify you and keep you updated.

 We may occasionally contact you by post, email or telephone with details of any changes in legal, tax and regulatory requirements or other developments that may be relevant to your affairs and, where applicable how we can assist you further.
 If you do not wish to receive such information from us, please let us know by contacting us as indicated under ‘Contact information’ below.